|Teaching method||Contact hours|

 Note: This course can not be combined in an individual programme with GEO-10306 Human Geography.

-The course provides an overview of the relationships between human beings and the world that surrounds us.
+In this course students learn to combine theoretical and conceptual thinking, and ways to analyse and understand the reciprocal relationships between humans and their environment.
 The course explores human geographical perspectives on the meanings of places and spaces for individuals and society.
-We critically examine the relationship between people and places from a variety of angles, including the concept and understanding of nature and wilderness; how different environments are constructed and how they impact on social life; and explore relationships between places and human identity and wellbeing.
-The course will provide students with the tools for thinking in new ways about everyday environments, both urban and green.
+We critically examine the relationship between people and their environments from a variety of angles, including the social construction of nature and wilderness, and the relationship between nature and human health and wellbeing.
+The course will provide students with an essential introduction to human geography as it is applied to understanding interactions between society and the natural environment.

 After successful completion of this course students are expected to be able to:

-- define the main geographical concepts associated with the interaction between people and space;
+- understand and apply geographical concepts associated with the interaction between people and the environment;

 - literature study;